 3. Repurpose and DIY

-Maybe an old candle that you ended up not loving the scent of made its way to your garbage pile.
+This isn't a Marie Kondo-approved hack, but maybe an old candle that you ended up not loving the scent of made its way to your garbage pile.
 But what if the container it came in looked really cute?
 With a little patience and creativity, it could become a pencil cup for your desk, a container for your makeup brushes, a utensil holder in the kitchen, or any number of things.
 Same goes for so many other items you might find yourself feeling “meh” about in your house.
 I recently made an old clothes hamper into a basket to hold pillows and blankets in my living room, and an old office trash can into a plant pot.
 If you can’t find a way to DIY or repurpose your clothes or other household items for yourself, see if anyone in your life might be interested in taking a stab at any of it — your old trash could be their DIY treasure.

 4. Bring them to places that can properly dispose of them, or make them useful to others